nodejs/i18n/README.md

 [![Crowdin](https://badges.crowdin.net/nodejs/localized.svg)](https://crowdin.com/project/nodejs)

-Here you can find contribution guides, discuss ideas or join meetings.
-This repo also contains the source English Node.js API documentation as well as translated versions of the documentation.
-The source English is copied on a schedule from its canonical home in the [doc](https://github.com/nodejs/node/tree/master/doc) directory of the nodejs/node repository.
-The translated files are added by pull requests from our Crowdin integration.
+Here you can find contribution guides, discuss ideas, and find out how to join meetings.
+This repo also contains the source for the English Node.js API documentation as well as translated versions of the documentation.
+The source English contnet is copied on a schedule from its canonical home in the [doc](https://github.com/nodejs/node/tree/master/doc) directory of the nodejs/node repository.
+The translated files are added by pull requests from our [Crowdin](./guides/CROWDIN.md) integration.

 ## Usage

 This repository can be installed as an npm package.
 See [guides/NPM_PACKAGE.md](guides/NPM_PACKAGE.md) for installation and usage instructions.

-## Contributing

-Help us get Node.js translated into your native language and reach more people's hearts.
-Please read these guides to get started:

-- [Getting started](./guides/GETTING_STARTED.md) - basic understanding about translation process
-- [Roles](./guides/ROLES.md) - information about roles and hierarchy in Node.js localization process
-- [Teams](./guides/TEAMS.md) - explain the structure of localization teams and their goals
-- [Crowdin](./guides/CROWDIN.md) - review functionality of Crowdin that we're using for Node.js

 ## About